 "... in an abundance of counselors there is safety." ~ Prov.
 11:14

-Providence Reformed Church practices church membership because we believe that Christians, who are united to Christ the Head by a living faith, will properly live and grow in Christ only if we are also united to His body, the church, by means of a covenantal connection to a local congregation (Eph.
+Providence Reformed Church practices church membership because we believe that Christians, who are united to Christ the Head by a true faith, are meant to live and grow up in Christ through union with His body, the church, by means of a covenantal connection to a local congregation (Eph.
 4:1-16).
-Scripture teaches us that we are continually in need of God's grace for sustenance (Heb.
+Scripture teaches that we are continually in need of God's grace (Heb.
 4:16), but He graciously sustains His people not only by means of the preached Word but also through the loving service of other Christians (1 Cor.
 12:12-26).
-Sometimes that service comes by way of much needed correction or exhortation as we strive to hold each other accountable to God's Word (Matt.
-18:10-20).
-But the Lord has also given His church elders & pastors who are called to shepherd the sheep for growth in godliness (Acts 20:17-35; Heb.
+Sometimes that service comes in the form of correction and exhortation as we strive to hold each other accountable to the Lord and His Word (Matt.
+18:10-20; Heb.
+10:24-25).
+But He has also given His church elders and pastors who are called to shepherd the sheep for growth in godliness (Acts 20:17-35; Heb.
 13:17).